Federico Méndez: Playing career

 He played for Bath Rugby and Northampton Saints in England.
 He won the Heineken Cup in 1998 with Bath (as a replacement) and then in 2000 with Northampton, thus becoming the first player to win the trophy twice.
 Mendez also won the player of the season award for Northampton Saints in the 1998–99 season.

-Méndez then has a spell in France with Bordeaux-Bègles and a second spell with Sharks before returning to Argentina to play for Mendoza RC.
+Méndez then had a spell in France with Bordeaux-Bègles and a second spell with Sharks before returning to Argentina to play for Mendoza RC.

 Coaching career

 Méndez announced his retirement from rugby in 2005, but returned to the game later that year for a brief spell as player-coach at Western Province in South Africa.
 He then went on to coach at his beloved Mendoza RC.

 He recently turned down the position of scrum coach for the South African Springboks.
 He said he could not live with himself if he helped the Boks beat the Argentinian Pumas.

 Méndez is currently on the panel of judges for the annual IRB Awards.